-I've visited Minerve on two occasions - once in summer and once in winter - and each time I've been both fascinated and saddened by the events of the past.
+I've visited Minerve on a few occasions - both in summer and in winter - and each time I've been both fascinated and saddened by the events of the past.
 It's not until you visit Minerve that you get a sense of the predicament the villagers faced against a raging attack from the powerful Church.

 Getting to Minerve

 Minerve is situated in the Languedoc region of southern France.
 It is just under 50 kilometres from both Carcassonne and Beziers and 35 kilometres from Narbonne.
 No public transport is available to Minerve so a car is essential.

 Planning to visit France?
 My other articles on French destinations might be useful.